I ran into a weird problem last year with busybox-which.

 I reinstalled my tumbleweed VM today, which was corrupted due to insufficient RAM interrupting system updates.

-, and when I was about to uninstall it, I noticed that zypper reminded me that it removes several other packages.
+Then I came across busybox-which, and when I was about to uninstall it, I noticed that zypper reminded me that it removes several other packages.

-, a package that I purposely selected when I installed the system.
+Among the packages that will be uninstalled appears git-core, a package that I purposely selected when I installed the system.

 This made me realize that editing, deleting, or adding packages to be installed by openSUSE when installing a system using an ISO file interferes with the list of packages recommended by openSUSE, resulting in some critical packages being missing.

-This can be fixed with zypper inr
+This can be fixed with zypper inr.

 I’d like to reply to the original post about my findings, but it’s been locked.